Welcome to Money Metagame!

 Money Metagame focuses on how to optimize your finances using retirement accounts, credit cards, gift cards, and more.
 Everyone from frugal minimalists to big spenders traveling the world should be able to find value in the different financial topics this blog covers.
 Taking extra vacations for pennies on the dollar and retiring decades before the traditional retirement age are possible for almost anyone and Money Metagame will dive into the details on how to make your money work for you.

 As for us, my wife and I are currently pursuing financial independence, or the ability to quit our jobs and live entirely off of our investments, and are on track to get there before 40 years old!
 Despite that short timeline and aggressive savings, we are still living it up in the present with plenty of travel and adventures, partially thanks to large credit card signup bonuses we take advantage of by signing up for dozens of new cards each year.
-In fact, we are currently planning a Gap Year of no work and lots of travel that should start in early 2018!
+In fact, we recently started a Gap Year of no work and lots of travel that began in early 2018!
 Feel free to follow our journey here on the blog and check out the many great posts and resources with more information below.
 Cheers!

 Where to Start?